Phúc Yên Air Base

-Phúc Yên Air Base (also known as Noi Bai Air Base) is a Vietnam People's Air Force (VPAF) (Không quân Nhân dân Việt Nam) military airfield located immediately north of Noi Bai International Airport and approximately 30 km north of Hanoi.
+Phúc Yên Air Base, also known as Nội Bài Air Base or Đa Phúc Air Base, was a Vietnam People's Air Force (VPAF) (Không quân Nhân dân Việt Nam) military airfield exists as the nothernmost section of the contemporary Noi Bai International Airport and approximately 30 km north of Hanoi.

 History

 Vietnam War

 Phúc Yên, constructed in 1963, was North Vietnam's first modern, jet-capable air base.
 It was built about 1 mi north of an airstrip that had been abandoned in the 1950s.
 On 6 August 1964 the first VPAF jet fighter unit, the 921st Fighter Regiment (known as the Red Star Squadron), arrived at Phúc Yên after training in the People's Republic of China (PRC), bringing 36 MiG-17 and MiG-19 fighters.

 In response to the attack on Bien Hoa Air Base on 1 November 1964 the Joint Chiefs of Staff (JCS) proposed a B-52 strike on Phúc Yên, but this was opposed by senior Johnson Administration officials.

 At the start of Operation Rolling Thunder in March 1965, U.S. aircraft were forbidden to go within a radius of 40 nautical miles of Hanoi, which included Phúc Yên, although these restrictions were gradually reduced as the campaign continued.

 In May 1965 Il-28 bombers were identified at Phúc Yên, as these aircraft were capable of conducting airstrikes on South Vietnam the JCS again proposed a B-52 strike on Phúc Yên and nearby SA-2 sites, but once again approval was denied for fear that such an attack might provoke increased Soviet and PRC support for North Vietnam or even PRC intervention in the war.

 By late March 1966 U.S. intelligence indicated that more than 60 MiG-15s and MiG-17s and 15 MiG-21s were based at Phúc Yên while crates containing an estimated 5 MiG-15s and 25 MiG-21s were also at the base.

 In April 1966 the CIA concluded that a small number of MiG-21s had possibly deployed to Kép Air Base from Phúc Yên.